I use (Thai) Sri Racha chilli sauce with this baked chicken and it comes out..ahem…quite nicely with enough of a kick.

 The weather for the past weekend was a mixed bag with rain and sun – but in my opinion was much better than the Easter long weekend.
 In Auckland, the autumn colours are not as dramatic as in the south and it can be a bit wet and muggy at times.

 Talking about Easter weekend – we just watched the BBC’s 2008 mini-series “The Last Enemy” with Benedict Cumberbatch, Robert Carlyle and Geraldine James.
 To be honest, if it were not only a five-parter, we would have ditched it after the second episode.
-Maybe it’s one of the reasons why the better Danish series “The Killing” was so popular around the same tim
+Maybe it’s one of the reasons why the better Danish series “The Killing” was so popular around the same time

 Wednesday, April 23, 2014